South Plainfield DWI Attorney

 Penalties & Sentencing For DWI Charges In South Plainfield, NJ

 It is important that you quickly learn your options and avail yourself of the expertise of a skilled and experienced DWI attorney.
 In New Jersey, first offense DWI charges, second offense DWI, and third offense DWI charges are not criminal charges but rather traffic violations.
 However, the penalties associated with these charges are often far graver than some criminal penalties.
-There is also a mandatory drivers license suspension of 3 months to one year for a first offense, 2 years for a second offense, and 10 years for a third offense (or subsequent one).
+There is also a potential driver’s license suspension of up to 6 months for a first offense, 1 to 2 years for a second offense, and 8 years for a third offense (or subsequent one).
 Jail is discretionary on a first offense, but there is a mandatory 2-90 days for a second offense and 180 days for a third offense.
+Beyond that, a conviction for DWI in New Jersey carries a mandatory ignition interlock device to be installed in your car for a minimum of 3 months for a first offense and a maximum of 15 months after your license is suspended for a BAC of 0.15% or above.
+Second and third DWI offenses warrant an ignition interlock device during the period of license suspension, as well as 2 to 4 years following license restoration.
 As you can see, the consequences for your first, second, or third DWI offense are grave and can carry the additional stigma and inconvenience regarding employment and transportation difficulties.

 How Can A South Plainfield DUI Lawyer Beat My Case?